-

 As part of their strategies for managing reputational risks, firms are taking a fresh look at their values and how these align with societal expectations.
 This should result in a clear statement of a socially aligned purpose.
 But it needs to go alongside improving corporate governance.
 By implementing better processes and internal controls, professional services firms can minimise the risk that any action taken by one individual ends up compromising an entire global network.

-To discuss these and any other matters impacting business services firms contact our global head of business services, Sean Denham, or your local Grant Thornton firm.
+To discuss these and any other matters impacting business services firms contact your local Grant Thornton firm.